 Java Management Extensions (JMX)

-The standard Java installation includes a simple client, JConsole, which will also display the eXist-specific services. eXist also provides a command-line client for quick access to server statistics and other information.
+The standard Java installation includes a simple client, JConsole, which will display the eXist-specific services. eXist also provides a command-line client for quick access to server statistics and other information.

-Right now, eXist only exposes a limited set of read-only services.
+eXist only exposes a limited set of read-only services.
 Most of them are useful for debugging purposes only.

 Enabling the JMX agent